How Strong Is A Jaguar Bite

 Secure Livestock and Pets

 In areas where jaguars and humans share landscapes, livestock and pets can become vulnerable to predation.
 To protect domestic animals, it's crucial to implement preventative measures.
-These include constructing sturdy enclosures, using guard animals, and avoiding leaving animals unattended, especially during dawn and dusk when jaguars are most active.
+Practically speaking, these include constructing sturdy enclosures, using guard animals, and avoiding leaving animals unattended, especially during dawn and dusk when jaguars are most active.
 Taking these precautions can minimize losses and reduce the risk of retaliatory killings of jaguars.

 Educate Local Communities